liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

      libraries are installed under ``INSTDIR/lib``, with ``INSTDIR`` specified at configuration time.

-* For the CMake-based installation, in-source builds are prohibited;
+* For SUNDIALS' CMake-based installation, in-source builds are prohibited;
   in other words, the build directory ``BUILDDIR`` can **not** be the same as ``SRCDIR`` and such an attempt will lead to an error.
-For autotools-based installation, in-source builds are allowed, although even in that case we recommend using a separate ``BUILDDIR``.
-Indeed, this prevents "polluting" the source tree and allows efficient builds for different configurations and/or options.
+This prevents "polluting" the source tree and allows efficient builds for different configurations and/or options.

-* For both methods, the installation directory ``INSTDIR`` can not be the same as the source directory ``SRCDIR``.
+* The installation directory ``INSTDIR`` can not be the same as the source directory ``SRCDIR``.

 * By default, only the libraries and header files are exported to the installation directory ``INSTDIR``.
-If enabled by the user (with the appropriate option to ``configure`` or toggle for CMake), the examples distributed with SUNDIALS will be built together with the solver libraries.
+If enabled by the user (with the appropriate toggle for CMake), the examples distributed with SUNDIALS will be built together with the solver libraries.
 This installation will result in exporting (by default in a subdirectory of the installation directory) the example